The Bekins Blog

 Living in an area with more sunlight and more incentive to spend time outdoors can sound like benefits of living in a hot climate.
 That said, you have to be careful with all that sun exposure!

 To enjoy your new home without worrying about seriously damaging your skin, take precautions before going outside.
 Wear sunscreen of SPF 15 or higher when you leave the house, and use hats and sunglasses for further protection.
 If you plan to sit by the pool or ocean, go earlier in the day or in the evening to avoid exposure to direct sunlight.

 Okay, I’m Ready to Move.
 Where Is It Hot All Year Round?

 If moving somewhere warm is your next step and you’re looking to move to a place that feels like summer all year long, consider making one of these places your destination:

 - Tucson, Arizona

 Get Help from the Hottest Moving Company Around!

-Now that you have a better understanding of how to live in hot weather, it’s time to get help with moving to your new home.
-When you hire Bekins, our movers will help you stay out of the heat as we handle your move’s technical details.
+Now that you have a better understanding of how to live in hot weather and a few ideas of places you can go with summer year round, it’s time to get help with your big move!
+When you hire Bekins Van Lines, our movers will help you stay out of the heat as we handle your move’s technical details.
 Request a ballpark estimate or get in touch with the expert team at Bekins today to get started!